delftswa/delftswa.github.io/chapter/main.md

 The features of Play are divided over several modules.
 All HTTP features are located in the play-server and Netty modules for example.
 View templating is brought out of the project, in the form of [Twirl](https://github.com/playframework/twirl).
-Some features are not modularised live in the play-core module.
+Some features are not modularised and live in the play-core module.
 These include routing, MVC logic, form validation, localisation, and several utilities.

 ![](images/module-diagram/modules-main.png)